majdjamal/image_segmentation/README.md

 # Image Segmentation with K-Means

-This experiment is about image segmentation experiments with K-Means.
+This repository contain experimemts with K-Means Clustering and image segmentation experiments.
 All models and experiments are written from scratch, using mainly NumPy and SciPy.

 ### K-Means
 K-Means is an algorithm that partitions data into clusters.
-We start with (1) initializing centroids, (2) create clusters by assigning data points to the nearest centroid, and (3) move centroids towards the center of the clusters.
+We start with (1) initializing centroids, (2) create clusters by assigning data points to their nearest centroid, and (3) move centroids towards the center of the clusters.
 See figure 1 for a demonstration.
 More about K-Means is found [here](https://stanford.edu/~cpiech/cs221/handouts/kmeans.html).

 <img src="https://media.giphy.com/media/CyOmhXxHgIHzm9pZJT/giphy.gif" width="470" height="350">
 (Figure 1.
 A demonstration of K-Means Algorithm.)